- When will your next book be released?

 Can I have a copy of your unfinished book for a sick/dying friend/relative?

 This is a difficult one.
 I am contractually obliged to not give out copies of my books before they are published.
 Also, I’m reasonably certain that someone tried to scam an early draft out of me with a made-up sad story some years ago, so I’m wary of such emails now.

 Could you come to my home town to sign books?

 I’d love to, but the chances are you’re going to have to travel to meet me when I’m next signing in your part of the world.
 Going on publicity tours means taking time away from writing.
-It’s simply impossible to sign enough books to cover travel and accommodation expenses – whether I’ve travelled interstate within Australia or halfway around the globe.
-I finance most of these trips, so to make sure it was worth the cost and time, and to have a chance to recover from exhausting tour schedules, I always add some holiday time to a trip.
+Also, it’s simply impossible to sign enough books to cover travel and accommodation expenses on these tours – whether I’ve travelled interstate within Australia or halfway around the globe.
 So to reach as many fans as possible, it’s better for me to go to central locations – usually capitol and large regional cities, but also festivals and conventions.

 How many books can I take to a signing?

 I wrote a blog post about Book Signing Etiquette that covers this, and most other questions about signings.